boozinka/kb_ansible/README.md

            ]
        }

-   Note, there are other, better ways to solve problems similar to this.
+   ***Note***, there are other, better ways to solve problems similar to this.
 In particular, you can use parsers such as TextFSM and Cisco-Genie to accomplish the parsing for you.
 We will talk about these more later in the course.

 4. Using a single Jina2 template and an Ansible Playbook generate a configuration matching the following for each of the four Arista switches: